Investors pour $28 billion in money-market funds as S&P 500 hit record high: Lipper

 The move in safe, conservative money-market funds is notable as the S&P 500 Index and the Dow Jones Industrial Average rose above 3,000 and over 27,000 for the first time, respectively, this week.

-Earlier this year, BlackRock CEO Larry Fink pointed out that mom-and-pop investors were under-invested in equity markets and that the group could put money to work in U.S. stocks if markets continue to rise.
+Earlier this year, BlackRock Chief Executive Larry Fink pointed out that mom-and-pop investors were under-invested in equity markets and that the group could put money to work in U.S. stocks if markets continue to rise.
 “We have a risk of a melt-up, not a meltdown here,” Fink said at the time.

+From an economic standpoint, the net inflows into money market funds over the last three weeks could be seen as “investors putting money on the sidelines,” said Pat Keon, senior research analyst at Lipper.

+“Money is taken out of play like this, particularly in stocks, during times of uncertainty,” he said.
+“Federal Reserve chairman Jerome Powell has pointed to the current uncertainty multiple times in the recent past with respect to the U.S.-China trade war, global growth concerns and the still tepid inflation data.”

 For the week ended Wednesday, U.S.-based equity funds - which include both mutual funds and exchange-traded funds - attracted just $1 billion in the week, following three weeks of cash withdrawals.

-Pat Keon, senior research analyst at Lipper, said this week’s inflows stem from “the strength of equity ETFs (Exchange-Traded Funds) with plus-$4.3 billion of inflows, while equity mutual funds saw negative $3.3 billion leave their coffers - the group’s 21st straight week of net outflows.”
+Keon said this week’s inflows stem from “the strength of equity ETFs (Exchange-Traded Funds) with plus-$4.3 billion of inflows, while equity mutual funds saw negative $3.3 billion leave their coffers - the group’s 21st consecutive week of net outflows.”

 The flows into equity ETFs were concentrated in one product, the SPDR S&P 500 ETF, which took in over $3.7 billion, Keon said.